 The final step is putting on the handles.
 I purchased two matching handles that have screw holes to the front.
 Making it as easy to attach as possible.
 Setting the handle and marking it with a pencil through the holes.
 Just to make sure you keep it even while securing it all.

 Once that was all done, I officially have a barn door!

-There is a few ways to simplify this process and still get a barn door.
-Using a existing door, a old door, or not putting in a window.
+There are a few ways to simplify this process and still get a barn door.
+Using an existing door, an old door, or not putting in a window.
 Any of those could greatly simplify your barn door endeavor, making it possible for anyone to do.

-I should also mention that if you purchase ready made hardware (which I recommend) follow those specific instructions, not mine.
+I should also mention that if you purchase ready-made hardware (which I recommend) follow those specific instructions, not mine.
 I broke it down for the people who are looking to create their own hardware or seeing what it is all about.
-There was a few complicated parts to it, some of my own doing.
-However the idea of a sliding barn door is stylish, modern, and a amazing space saver.
+There were a few complicated parts to it, some of my own doing.
+However the idea of a sliding barn door is stylish, modern, and an amazing space saver.